Introduction

 In addition to the three principles, we also understand that learning can be invisible in the short term and that sustained mastery takes time.

 The curriculum builds progressively from learning in the Foundation Stage.
 The milestones (1, 2 and 3) that are built into our curriculum, allow the children to embed their knowledge.
 These milestones are aligned with the National Curriculum and indeed go beyond the National Curriculum requirements.
-We have mapped out key knowledge and skills for each subject across each milestone (a 2-year cycle).
+We have mapped out key procedural knowledge for each subject across each milestone (a 2-year cycle).
 Choosing this approach enables our children to develop meaningful links and opens their eyes to a world beyond their immediate locality.
 It also builds their cultural capital, preparing them with essential knowledge for their future success.
 Planning in this way ensures all children have access to a full curriculum which progresses in skills and knowledge across the year – we know that during each milestone every indicator is covered at least twice, so children have the chance to work at a Basic, Advancing and Deep level.

 Some of our content is subject-specific, whilst other content is combined in a cross-curricular approach.
 Continuous provision, in the form of daily routines, replaces the teaching of some aspects of the curriculum and, in other cases, provides retrieval practice for previously learned content.